uncdubdiver/smartthings-myq/README.md

 ### To integrate this into SmartThings, you'll follow these steps:
 Start by logging into to your SmartThings account

+### 2 AVAILABLE OPTIONS
+- Device Type Handler: recognizes as a DOOR
+- Device Type handler: recognizes as a SWITCH (this works with Alexa voice commands and routines - 2019-12-08)

 ### 1. My Device Handlers
 1. Navigation, click on _My Device handlers_.
 2. Click on [+ Create new Device handler].
 3. Select the _From Code_ tab.
+  - **DOOR DTH**  - devicetypehandler-door.txt
+  - **SWITCH DTH**  - devicetypehandler-switch.txt
-4. Copy and paste in the code from the devicetypehandler.txt file.
+4. Copy and paste in the code from the selected file.
 5. Click [Create].
 6. Once the page reloads, towards the top right corner, click [Save].
 7. Click [Publish] -> [For Me].